 It feels special to exist as a strategic thinking introvert.
 While the world is in a state of frenzy and chaos, I see opportunities for progress and success.
 As people advocate for tearing down systems and processes, I see these structures as tools for self-actualization.

-For strategic thinking introverts, the outer world does not feel hopeless, because we have always lived within our self-created inner world of ideas and imagination.
-And this inner world has prepared us for outer calamity.
+For strategic thinking introverts, the outer world does not feel hopeless because we have always lived within our self-created inner world of ideas and imagination.
+And this inner world has prepared us for outward calamity.